Cooper Hummel Player Props: Mariners vs. Guardians

-The Seattle Mariners and Cooper Hummel, who went 0-for-1 last time in action, take on Aaron Civale and the Cleveland Guardians at Progressive Field, Friday at 4:10 PM ET.
+The Seattle Mariners and Cooper Hummel, who went 1-for-4 last time out, take on Zach Plesac and the Cleveland Guardians at Progressive Field, Sunday at 1:40 PM ET.

 Cooper Hummel Game Info & Props vs. the Guardians